The website of Lawrence Watt-Evans.

 Covers on the right link to relevant pages (generally on Amazon) about recent work.
 Below is whatever writing news I consider important -- new releases, book contracts, and so on.

-Anything else may take some digging, but I've had a site here since 1994 and I don't take much of anything down, so it's probably around somewhere.
-Of course, much of the information is out of date.
+Anything else may take some digging, but I've had a site here since 1995 and I don't take much of anything down, so it's probably around somewhere.
+Each of my novels and stories has its own page, giving a bit of history about how it got written and published, and there are assorted articles, trip reports, and miscellany.
+Of course, some of the information may be out of date.
 The Main Page is generally a good place to start looking for whatever you're after, but below are a few other links you might find useful.
 "Misenchanted Press" is the name of a small press I own.

 "Cheaper" doesn't just mean price; they don't have any illustrations and are somewhat stripped down.
 You do get the complete novel, but no extras.